Covid19 coronavirus: Kiwis moving home 'gutted' after flights cancelled

-A Kiwi family who spent the past six weeks packing up their lives in the Gold Coast are now stuck in limbo after the Government announced flights into the country would be cancelled for the next three weeks to manage quarantine levels.
+A Kiwi family who spent the past six weeks packing up their lives in the Gold Coast are now stuck in limbo after the Government announced the airline would not be taking any more bookings for flights for the next three weeks to manage quarantine levels.

 Dylan Little's partner and two children were due to board a flight on Saturday and Little and his mother were staying a few more days to tie up loose ends before following them back to Tauranga.